boyu-zhang-25/DropConnect_DPP/README.md

 Change the argument `--pruning_choice` to compare between `dpp_node` and `dpp_edge`.
-NOTICE: RUN the above command consecutively; KEEP the `--student_h_size`, `--k`, and `--pruning_choice` consistent and correct; be CAREFUL with `--procedure` and the `--input_dim` when calculating the number of parameters.
+NOTICE: Run the above command consecutively; keep the `--student_h_size`, `--k`, and `--pruning_choice` consistent and correct; be CAREFUL with `--procedure` and the `--input_dim` when calculating the number of parameters.

 Node-Edge correspondence (`--k`):

-Given 6 student nodes and the input dimension, the remaining weghts are
+Given 6 student nodes and the input dimension, the number of remaining weghts are

 |Node   |Edge (inp_dim = 100)  	|Edge (inp_dim = 500)  	|
 |---	|---	|---